-In summary, all Project staff will be able to report their grievances through one-to-one meetings, petitions, telephone calls, e-mails, online forms, and collective meetings.
+In summary, all Project staff will be able to report their grievances through one-to-one meetings, petitions, telephone calls, e-mails, online forms, grievance boxes (including site offices e.g., canteens and/or worker accommodation locations), and collective meetings.
 The Project Company aims at creating a positive working environment based on open and continuous communication.